cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 $ minid start
 ```

-And there you have it, your minimal chain with a checkers module is running.
+There you have it: your minimal chain with a checkers module is running.
 After stopping it with <kbd>CTRL-C</kbd>, confirm that the checkers module was correctly integrated by calling up:

 <CodeGroup>
 <CodeGroupItem title="Straight">